Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 This is because they absorb ambient light from the moon or stars, enabling them to see better in dark environments.

-However, the name jumping refers to how they tend to jump onto people that get too close to them with an attack (called bunting).
+However, the name jumping refers to how they tend to jump onto people who get too close to them with an attack (called bunting).

 They have six eyes, two large ones in front and four small ones around the sides, that are especially sensitive to movement.